-For subsequent Hilbert spaces the embedding continuum for fermions is formed by the superposition of all potentials that are generated by objects that lived in previous Hilbert spaces.
+For subsequent Hilbert spaces the embedding continuum for fermions is formed by the superposition of all gravitation potentials that are generated by objects that lived in previous Hilbert spaces.
 The result is a curved version of the virginal reference continuum.
-The curvature is caused by the mechanism that emits the ultra-high frequency waves that constitute the potentials.
+The curvature is caused by the mechanism that emits the ultra-high frequency waves that constitute the gravitation potentials.
+These wave also constitute other potentials.